Platypus27-coder/chatbot/README.md

-A basic chatbot using API hugchat :))
+A basic chatbot using API hugchat and Vicuna